electricimp/Builder/README.md

 // See the "--cache-exclude-list" CLI option. builder.machine.excludeList = "<PATH_TO_FILE>";

-// Replace local include paths to github/bitbucket/azure URLs if requested.
+// Replace local include paths to repository URLs if requested.
 // See the "--use-remote-relative-includes" CLI option. builder.machine.remoteRelativeIncludes = <true|false>;